ikiruneo/Futsal-Manager/README.md

    - Your initial squad is randomly generated.

 2. **Main Menu Options:**
    - `1.
-List Players` — View your squad and optionally sell players.
+Play Match` — Play the next league match (if the season is ongoing).
    - `2.
-Print Stats` — View your manager level and club money.
+Sell Players` — View your squad and optionally sell players.
    - `3.
-Play League Match` — (if season is ongoing) Play the next match.
-   - `4.
-Show League Table` — View the current league standings.
+Show Table` — View the current league standings.
    - `0.
 Quit` — Exit the game.

 3. **Match Day:**